perun-network/atala-prism-threshold/README.md

 ## Features

-- Threshold ECDSA signing, where a subset of signers can generate a valid signature.
+- Threshold ECDSA signing with preprocessing, where subsets of t signers can create signatures in one round.
-- Zero-knowledge proofs for enhanced security and privacy during the signing process.
-- Support for multi-party computations, ensuring that no single party has complete control over the signing process.
-- Integration with Paillier and Pedersen cryptographic schemes for secure data encryption and commitment.
+- Implementation of the Paillier encryption scheme and Pedersen commitments.
+- Zero-knowledge proofs to prove the validity of computations along the execution of the protocol.
 - The protocol can be integrated to [Apollo](https://github.com/hyperledger/identus-apollo) to be used in crypto services and the threshold Signature can be translated to Apollo's ECDSA Secp256k1 implementation.

 ## Architecture